caxwl/TeaLeaf_Trilinos/README.md

 - Run the `do-configure.sh` script, and then `make` and `make install` to build and install Trilinos.
-- If you would prefer to use a custom build of Trilinos, note that TeaLeaf depends on the packages: Tpetra, Belos, and Ifpack2.
+- If you would prefer to use a custom build of Trilinos, note that TeaLeaf depends on the packages: Tpetra, Belos and MueLu.

 ## TeaLeaf